Kim Kardashian Slams Pranksters for Faking Travis Scott Cheating Pic

 "I hate that I am bringing attention to this but this is absolutely disgusting that you would find this funny to mess with Travis & Kylie who just started a family together," Kim tweeted.
 "This is really damaging to relationships, families and is just so wrong!"

+Kim's sisters were quick to chime in.
+"People are absolutely disgusting!"
+Khloe Kardashian replied to Kim's tweet.
+"The mind games this would do to somebody… That is so completely not OK!
+This person should be so ashamed of themselves!
+What filth."

+Kylie posted a screenshot of the YouTube video to her own Instagram story with her response.
+"Idk if this is really a social experiment to some people but you're messing with real people, real relationships, real family," she wrote.
+"I'm happy my relationship is strong because this is getting out of hand.
+The internet scares me sometimes for real."

-Scott also replied to the clip on Instagram, commenting "shaking my f***ing head."
+Travis also replied to the clip on Instagram, commenting, "shaking my f***ing head."

-The faked cheating pic first surfaced on Tuesday -- and Scott was quick to dismiss the rumors, saying his relationship with Jenner was "sturdy."
+The faked cheating pic first surfaced on Tuesday -- and Travis was quick to dismiss the rumors, saying his relationship with Kylie was "sturdy."
 While the YouTube user said their goal was "not to hurt anybody's relationship, but...to see how gullible the internet is," it's clear the extended Kardashian-Jenner family didn't find the social experiment funny in the slightest.

 See more on the short-lived scandal in the video below!